Basilashvili beats Zverev to reach Hamburg final

 Zverev led 5-3 in the third set, much to his home crowd’s delight, before Basilashvili saved one match point with a forehand winner and the other when he sprinted to the net to swat away a forehand volley.

-That was on his own serve and Basilashvili would later break Zverev and take it to the tiebreaker, where he then rallied from 5-2 down to seal his place in the final.
+That was on his own serve and Basilashvili went on to break Zverev and take it to the tiebreaker, where he then rallied from 5-2 down to seal his place in the final.

+Rublev also produced a comeback in his semifinal to beat Pablo Carreno Busta 4-6, 7-5, 6-1.

+After finding himself 4-2 down in the second set, Rublev recovered to win 11 of the last 13 games.

 More AP tennis: https://apnews.com/apf-Tennis and https://twitter.com/AP_Sports